Mahnoor-core/Mahnoor-core/README.md

 ## 🌸 maha's core

 Hi there!
-I'm **Mahnoor** 👋, a beginner learning Python and coding day by day.
+I'm **Mahnoor** 👋
 I'm on a journey to become a pro coder by building small projects and learning from mistakes.
+📘 Feel free to explore or suggest improvements!

 ---